opencompl/xdsl-smt/README.md

 ## Printing SMTLib

-When a program only contain `SMTLib` operations and attributes, it can be printed as a SMTLib script with
+When a program only contains `SMTLib` operations and attributes, it can be printed as a SMTLib script with

 ```bash